ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/generics-design.md

 Generics are a programming language feature that allow classes and functions to abstract over the specific types of data that they work with.
-This is done by parameterizing classes and functions over the types that they can work with.
+This is done by parameterizing classes and functions using type variables and type parameters.

 1. **Basic Type Variable Declaration**